- Fee Assistance Program

 PROOFREAD EVERYTHING!!
 You have the ability to "print application" and proofread a hard copy.

-It takes up to 6 weeks for AMCAS to process during peak period; last year's peak period was between July 22nd-October 7th.
-The processing does not begin until everything has been submitted, including all transcripts.
+It takes up to 6 weeks for AMCAS to process during peak period; last year's peak period was during the months of June, July, and August.
+The processing does not begin until 3 items have been submitted (completed AMCAS application, fee payment and transcripts).

 - Check your application status often!